turp/workshop.intro-to-copilot/README.md

 **Key Insight:** Because agents can read your workspace files, they will analyze your package.json, source files, and project structure to create documentation that actually matches your implementation.
 You're not getting generic templates – you're getting documentation tailored to your specific project.

-### Example 2: Project Assessment & Technical Debt Analysis
+### Exercise 2: Project Assessment & Technical Debt Analysis

 Inheriting a legacy codebase or preparing for a major refactor?
 Copilot can provide a comprehensive analysis that would typically take hours of manual review.